 To make matters worse, some of the early lifestyle disorders can be a precursor to more chronic and morbid maladies like cancer.

-As per the recent CSE report, a crucial link has also been established between health (including physical and mental health) and environment.
+As per the recent CSE report, a crucial link has also been established between health (including physical and mental health) and the environment.

 One of the important methods for counteracting these adverse health effects is to increase awareness and reduce the perils associated with them.